 How to bulk schedule posts on WordPress

 You can bulk schedule posts on WordPress in a few different ways.
-One option (which is what we’re going to talk about here) is to use a plugin like Auto Post Scheduler.
+One option (which we’ll talk about here) is to use a plugin like Auto Post Scheduler.

-Auto Post Scheduler is a WordPress plugin that will automatically publish drafts and/or reuse old posts as new ones.
+Auto Post Scheduler is a WordPress plugin that automatically publishes drafts and/or reuses old posts as new ones.
 You don’t have to schedule each draft separately, and reusing old posts keeps your site looking new.
 When importing a lot of posts, it’s especially helpful to be able to import them as drafts and have the Auto Post Scheduler publish them on a schedule you choose.

 So what you want to do is make sure that you’re in your WordPress dashboard.